 Public schools in India

-While some public schools in India teach in English, outside the major cities many don’t.
+While some public schools in India teach in English, this is generally not the case outside the major cities.
 This creates a language barrier that expat students struggle to overcome.

 Private schools in India

-Private schools are a popular option amongst middle-class Indian families.
+Private schools are a popular option among middle-class Indian families.
 Local students are highly competitive and experience a lot of pressure from their families as well as society in general.
 Many expat students will be unaccustomed to this culture and may find this type of learning environment frustrating.

 International schools in India

-The standard of teaching at international schools is excellent, class sizes are small and facilities are of a high standard.
+The standard of teaching at international schools is excellent, class sizes are small, and facilities are of a high standard.
 These institutions also offer their students a wider range of extra-curricular activities.

-American and British international schools are well-represented throughout India.
+American and British international schools are well represented throughout India.
 There are also a smaller number teaching the German, French, Japanese and Russian curricula.

 The major downside of attending an international school in India is the cost.
 Tuition fees at international schools in India are high, so expats considering this option should try to negotiate a sizeable schooling allowance into their relocation package.
 It’s also worth noting that the best international schools tend to be oversubscribed, so expats should begin the application as far in advance as possible for the best chance of securing a spot.